Ny-Rianala/react-button/README_template.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

--   Where can I see your demo?
+1 -   Where can I see your demo?
+    In this project, I have coverered some buttons style with component.
+There are 8 types of buttons:
+- In the first line, we can see default button and then when it is mouse hover.
+ - In the second line, it is an ouline style button and when it is mouse hover.
+ - We also have text button.
+Then, when it is mouse hover.
+ - There is a disabledShadow button which has no shadow in it.
+ - After that, we also have multiple buttons.
+There are three of them.
+They are small, medium and large size.
+- In the last line, there are four different kinds of buttons: the first two rows have the same size but their colors are different.
+The last two rows represent secondary and danger buttons.
+Also, when you mouse hover on all of them, the colors will be lighter.

--   What was your experience?
+2 -   What was your experience?
--   What have you learned/improved?
+3 -   What have you learned/improved?
+   During this project, I have learned how use className attribute.
+I mean to differ className and className attributes.
--   Your wisdom? :)
+4 -   Your wisdom? :)

 ### Built With